 During 2017 Michael claimed returned figures of 5/17 in Glamorgan’s T20 match against Gloucestershire – the third best for the Club in the all-action competition – besides returning a ten-wicket match haul at Canterbury to lay the foundations for a handsome victory in the Championship over Kent.
 He also ended the summer with a haul of 52 first-class wickets, which was the third time he had claimed over fifty.

-Michael captained Glamorgan in red ball cricket during 2018, whilst in 2020 during the match against Northamptonshire at Wantage Road, Michael claimed his 600th wicket in all first-class cricket.
+Michael captained Glamorgan in red ball cricket during 2018, whilst in 2020 – during the match against Northamptonshire at Wantage Road – Michael claimed his 600th wicket in all first-class cricket.
+In 2021, Michael claimed his 400th scalp for the Welsh county besides being a member of the Glamorgan which won the Royal London Cup with the evergreen seamer fittingly claiming the last and cup-winning wicket as he dismissed Durham’s Chris Rushworth in the final at Trent Bridge.

 HOGAN, Michael Garry